 iLand, a global server provider, conducted a survey in 2017 on how much companies are successful in moving to the cloud.
-According to the research results, up to 57% of Amazon Web Service (AWS) users faced stalled or failed cloud adoption.
+According to the research results, up to 57% of Amazon Web Service (AWS) users faced stalled or failed cloud migration and adoption.
 Microsoft Azure users reported slightly a less appalling figure of 44%.
-What went wrong with cloud adoption and how to move to the cloud risk-free?
+What went wrong with cloud migration and how to move to the cloud risk-free?
 See the instructions for safe cloud migration in the first from our Cloud Migration series of articles.

 Not so long ago VMs were considered a too-disruptive notion that few businesses would eagerly agree to deploy.
 As time passed, we grew so accustomed to them that it’s hardly possible to imagine a today’s IT-market player running all-physical fleet of machines.
 Now, as the story repeats itself, many businesses face the necessity to shift to the cloud in order to boost performance, availability, scalability, etc. but are afraid of changes.
 Indeed, to make use of the cloud-native features, an organization will have to go through numerous time and labor consuming transformations that turn out to be quite risky sometimes.
 What measures you as a cloud adopter should undertake to migrate to the cloud seamlessly?
 Start from learning the details of the available migration strategies.

 What is a cloud migration strategy?

 It is an approach the company follows when moving its application to the cloud.
 Sure thing, there’s no universal solution to fit any company willing to benefit from cloud-native features, for applications at least vary in size and complexity.
 That’s why strategies are numerous and when moving to the cloud a single company may consider adhering to multiple strategies at once, applying a different strategy for a different application.
 Below are three of the most common migration strategies, listed together with their respective rewards and implications.